-Canon T6i versus Nikon D5600
+Canon T6i vs Nikon D5600

 The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2015 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (10 percent) than the Canon T6i.
 Moreover, the D5600 is markedly lighter (16 percent) than the T6i.
 In this context, it is worth noting that neither the T6i nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (T6i) and the Nikon Lens Catalog (D5600).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |3.||Canon 77D||131 mm||100 mm||76 mm||540 g||600||n||Feb 2017||899|